+Numerica /

+Letter grade weight Percentages

+SP-Superior pass 4.0 Maximum 25%

+HP-High pass 3.5 40%

+PA-Pass 3.0 7)

-Letter grade Numerica weight al Percentages SP-Superior pass HP-High pass PA-Pass LP-Low pass F-Fail 4.0 3.5 3.0 2.5 0.0 Maximum 25% 40% At least 35%
+LP-Low pass 2.5 - } } At least 35%

+F-Fail 0.0 J

 Grade changes for clerical errors are permitted within two weeks (14 calendar days from the date that grades are posted to student records).
 This deadline applies even if school is not in session.
 Extensions to this deadline are rare and are approved by the Office of the Dean for extenuating circumstances that confront the instructor or the student.